ReaSu/thgtoa/guide.md

   [Malware in your files/documents/e-mails:]: #malware-in-your-filesdocumentse-mails
   [Malware and Exploits in your apps and services:]: #malware-and-exploits-in-your-apps-and-services
   [Malicious USB devices:]: #malicious-usb-devices
-  [Malware and backdoors in your Hardware Firmware and Operating System:]: #malware-and-backdoors-in-your-hardware-firmware-and-operating-system
+  [Malware and backdoors in your Hardware\'s Firmware and Operating System:]: #malware-and-backdoors-in-your-hardwares-firmware-and-operating-system
   [Your files, documents, pictures, and videos:]: #your-files-documents-pictures-and-videos
   [Properties and Metadata:]: #properties-and-metadata
   [Watermarking:]: #watermarking